tlentali/tlentali.github.io/books/books.md

 ```

 Around `20` pages a day, seems good to me.
-We can have a look at the volume of page sorted by books and setting this order in term of volume using [`rank`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rank.html) from Pandas :
+We can have a look at the volume of page sorted by books and setting this order in term of volume using [`rank`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rank.html) from Pandas.

 ```python
 books['rank'] = books['pages'].rank(method='first')